velen2077/megadots/README.md

 [ryan4yin](https://github.com/ryan4yin/) for their [awesome book](https://nixos-and-flakes.thiscute.world/) on NixOS (if you haven't started here, then give it a whirl - it really was great) and the [i3 Kickstarter repo](https://github.com/ryan4yin/nix-config/blob/i3-kickstarter/).
 Both excellent resources to help me understand the power of NixOS.

 The majority of my config structure was heavily influenced by the awesome [Misterio77](https://github.com/Misterio77/).
-Not only did he's [Nix Starter Configs](https://github.com/Misterio77/nix-starter-configs) help guide me early on, but his own [Nix Config](https://github.com/Misterio77/nix-config/tree/main) repo was a great inspiration on how to construct and model a modular Nix configuration.
+Not only did his [Nix Starter Configs](https://github.com/Misterio77/nix-starter-configs) help guide me early on, but his own [Nix Config](https://github.com/Misterio77/nix-config/tree/main) repo was a great inspiration on how to construct and model a modular Nix configuration.

 #### And more inspiration...